 We are fortunate to have the support of four fully qualified and registered Veterinary Nurses, who love their jobs caring for animals.

-From Left to right is Gillian, Gemma, Michelle and Julie.
+From Left to right is Gill, Robyn, Aly and Gillian, Michelle and Gemma.

 If you are ever concerned and would like to ask somebody about your pet’s health, then our nurses are the perfect people to ask.

 Qualifying as a Veterinary Nurse involves attending College for two and a half years, whilst training in practice to gain practical experience.
 Four written and four practical examinations must be passed and an extensive portfolio of practical methods completed, in order to attain Veterinary Nurse status.
 Once qualified, each nurse is then accepted on the register held by the Royal College of Veterinary Surgeons and entitled to use the legally protected title R.V.N.

 The characteristic green tunic does not necessarily mean a member of staff has any qualifications whatsoever.
 All our nurses’s tunics show their qualification and each nurse displays, proudly, her nursing badge which depicts Saint Francis of Assisi, the patron saint of animals.

 Roles undertaken by Veterinary Nurses at Oak Tree Vet Centre

 -Admitting patients for hospitalisation and surgery